12.6. Test the Python/LAMMPS interface

-If an error occurs, carefully go thru the steps on the Build_basics doc page about building a shared library and the Python_install doc page about insuring Python can find the necessary two files it needs.
+If an error occurs, carefully go through the steps on the Build_basics doc page about building a shared library and the Python_install doc page about insuring Python can find the necessary two files it needs.

 12.6.1.
 Test LAMMPS and Python in serial:

 To run a LAMMPS test in serial, type these lines into Python interactively from the bench directory:

 >>> from lammps import lammps >>> lmp = lammps() >>> lmp.file("in.lj")

 Or put the same lines in the file test.py and run it as

 Either way, you should see the results of running the in.lj benchmark on a single processor appear on the screen, the same as if you had typed something like:

 12.6.2.
 Test LAMMPS and Python in parallel:

 To run LAMMPS in parallel, assuming you have installed the PyPar package as discussed above, create a test.py file containing these lines:

 import pypar from lammps import lammps lmp = lammps() lmp.file("in.lj") print "Proc %d out of %d procs has" % (pypar.rank(),pypar.size()),lmp pypar.finalize()